Folco de Baroncelli-Javon: Legacy

 The image which many in France have of the Camargue is essentially of the traditions and customs which Baroncelli worked for his whole life.
 As a working gardian, he was intimately involved with the Camargue horses and Camargue bulls which are emblematic of the region.
-And he also left an important body of writing describing the area, including Camarguais folktales published in the local dialect of Occitan.
+He also left an important body of writing describing the area, including Camarguais folktales published in the local dialect of Occitan.
 His writing and his work helped to give the area a sense of individual importance which it has maintained to this day.